Nayhomi25/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12-combinations: A script that prints every possible combo of a-z except oo

 13-print_float: A script that prints a number with 2 decimal places

+100-decimal_to_hexadecimal: A script that converts a number from base 10 to base 16